 The Law Library, as part of the University of Melbourne Library, welcomes visitors to use its facilities.
-Visitors can use books, microfiche, and some computer databases in the library.
+Visitors may use books and some computer databases in the library.

 Non-Melbourne University users can access the University catalogue by using the public access computers, which are available on levels 3, 4 and 5.
 The catalogue contains records of all items held within the University of Melbourne Library system.
 The location of the items held should be noted when searching the catalogue.
 Items in the Law Library have the prefix UniM Law.

-For off campus use the catalogue is freely available for use at:
+For use off campus the catalogue is freely available at: http://cat.lib.unimelb.edu.au/

-Access to computers - the Law School Network
+Access to computers and the Law School Network

 Public access to a range of legal research databases is available via the public access computers around the Law Library.
 Due to the licence agreements entered into with publishers, some databases are not available to outside users.